-We recruit full-time and part-time firefighters across Hertfordshire throughout the year depending on demand and vacancies.
+We recruit full-time and on-call firefighters across Hertfordshire throughout the year depending on demand and vacancies.

 What’s involved in being a full-time firefighter in Hertfordshire?